The show IP route command on the Routers

 Routes

 Let us take an example.
 A router learns two routes to the same destination.
-It learns the first route from the RIP protocol and the second route from the EIGRP protocol.
-It compares both and finds the second route is better than the first route.
+It knows the first route from the RIP protocol and the second route from the EIGRP protocol.
+It compares both and finds that the second route is better than the first route.
 It adds the second route to the routing table and keeps the first route in the RIP database table.
 It uses the routing table to make forwarding decisions.
 It uses protocol-specific tables for backup purposes.
-For instance, in the preceding example if the second route fails, the router automatically adds the first route to the routing table from the RIP database table.
+For instance, in the preceding example, if the second route fails, the router automatically adds the first route to the routing table from the RIP database table.

 Understanding route entries in the routing table